Bryan Tower

 The Bryan Tower is a skyscraper in Dallas, Texas.
 The building rises 512 feet.
 It contains 40 floors, and was completed in 1973.
 The Bryan Tower currently stands as the 19th-tallest building in the city.
 The architect who designed the building was Neuhaus & Taylor.
 The building is known for its distinctive gold-tinted windows and the steel beams that run up and down the building.
+The tower was listed on the National Register of Historic Places in 2024.

 In 1998, Randall D. Smith acquired the Bryan Tower, and his son Caleb Smith oversaw the renovation for his father's company Spire Realty, which he now runs.

 In popular culture

 Exterior shots of the building were used as the home of Ewing Oil in the original 5-part miniseries Dallas, now referred to as Season One of the popular 1980s television series Dallas.